AdmitHub/meteor-buildpack-horse/README.md

     git push heroku master

+## DOKKU

+If you are using Dokku you need to do the following:

+1. Create `.buildpacks` file and put `https://github.com/AdmitHub/meteor-buildpack-horse.git` in it.
+2. Make sure mongo plugin is installed
+3. Create mongo instance `dokku mongo:create my-mongo`
+4. Link mongo to your app `dokku mongo:link my-mongo my-app`
+5. Set `ROOT_URL` variable: `dokku config:set my-app ROOT_URL=http://my-app.dokkuhost.com`
+6. You are good to push. `git push dokku`

 ## Environment

 The following are some important environment variables for bundling and running your meteor app on heroku.
 Depending on your settings, you may need to override these on heroku.
 See [heroku's documentation](https://devcenter.heroku.com/articles/config-vars) for how to set these.